stufro/stufro.com/about.md

   <img src="assets/pages/avatar.jpeg" width="200" alt="Profile Picture">
 </div>

-I am a software developer with 8+ years experience, writing a variety of software applications
+I am a software developer with 8+ years experience, writing a variety of software applications and systems including web applications, automation platforms and distributed systems.

 To contact me use one of the links in the footer.